ajaykarwal/ajaykarwal-v8/src/pages/now.md

     key: Now
 ---

-**Last updated:** January 2021.
+**Last updated:** March 2021.

 ## Work

-I'm currently in the early stages of planning a redesign of my website.
+I've just launched my redesigned website.
 It's something I do roughly every two years to keep on top of new trends and technologies.

-I'll probably keep the site built on Gatsby for now and simply make this a cosmetic change.

-In my day job I'm working on new features for our Angular application as well as refactoring some of the existing code.
+I've switched from Gatsby to [Eleventy](https://www.11ty.dev/) &mdash; a static site generator written in JavaScript which is lightning fast!

 <blockquote class="muted">
-  See more of my <a href="/portfolio/">recent work</a>.
+  See more of the <a href="/projects/">projects</a> I've worked on.
 </blockquote>

 ## Reading